timfulker/musobuddy/replit.md

 Messages centralization: Reorganized message system into centralized "Messages" page with tabbed interface.
 Combined client message replies and unparseable messages into single location for better UX.
 Moved "Messages" menu item up in sidebar below "Bookings" for improved navigation hierarchy.
 Dashboard retains message summary widget with total and unread counts.
 Duplicate email processing fix: Resolved critical duplication issue caused by multiple Mailgun routes with same priority processing identical emails.
 Fixed by removing duplicate specific match_recipient routes for timfulkermusic@enquiries.musobuddy.com, keeping only the catch_all route.
 This eliminated duplicate bookings and review messages from single email submissions.
 Email extraction priority fix: Fixed critical issue where system used sender email addresses (like no-reply@weebly.com) instead of actual client emails from form content.
 Implemented intelligent email extraction that prioritizes form content emails over sender addresses, with fallback logic that skips service emails.
 Applied to all processing paths including AI parsing, Weebly fallback, and review message saving.
-AI model upgrade: Switched from Claude 3 Haiku to OpenAI GPT-5 for email parsing (August 17, 2025).
+AI model upgrade: Switched from Claude 3 Haiku to OpenAI GPT-5 for email parsing.
 Initial testing with GPT-5 nano showed date detection issues on complex dates like "October 13th", so upgraded to full GPT-5 model for superior accuracy.
-Cost analysis: GPT-5 at ~$197/month for 100k emails is viable with $9.99/user pricing model.
-Fixed critical "logParsingFailure is not defined" error in email queue system that was preventing AI parsing from executing properly.

 ## System Architecture